EarthmanT/simple-kubernetes-blueprint/README.md

 ### Cloudify Version

-These blueprints were tested on Cloudify 3.4.0.
+These blueprints were tested on Cloudify 3.4.0 and on Cloudify 4.0.

 ### Operation

+Cloudify 4.0:
+* Run `cfy install [path-to-blueprint-file] -i [path-to-inputs-file]`

 #### openstack-blueprint.yaml instructions